Laravel Security In Depth

 ▶️ In Depth #9: Signed URLs

-Casing Request Values
+Casting Request Values

-Laravel’s Request object
+Laravel’s Request object1 (`Illuminate\Http\Request`

-, however there are a number of others you can reach for instead, depending on your use case.
+method2, however there are a number of others you can reach for instead, depending on your use case.

 Sometimes you’ll need to pull out specific request values and transform them into specific types, such as integers or booleans.
-Although you can do this manually, there is always the potential to forget or rely on type juggling and for subtle vulnerabilities to be introduced
+Although you can do this manually, there is always the potential to forget or rely on type juggling and for subtle vulnerabilities to be introduced3.

 So instead, a safer way to do it is to ask the Request object to give you the input value in the type you need it in.
 It’ll return a properly typed value that you can use safely throughout your app.